mbecker20/komodo/docsite/docs/intro.md

  - Manage all your configuration / environment variables, with shared global variable and secret interpolation.
  - Keep a record of all the actions that are performed and by whom.

+There is no limit to the number of servers you can connect, and there will never be.
+There is no limit to what API you can use for automation, and there never will be.
+No "business edition" here.

 ## Docker

 Komodo is opinionated by design, and uses [docker](https://docs.docker.com/) as the container engine for building and deploying.